 Where do we look for the truth?
 And how do we know if the answers we find are the right ones?
+Which voices do we listen to?

 Several centuries of mankind and so much to show at the end of it…. science, technology, mathematics, art, culture, religion.
 Each one is an attempt to explain the universe that we see around us.
 And there is as yet so much that we have still to understand.
 So much that we have only the vaguest of ideas about, a faint glimmer of understanding, so much that seems unbelievable and silly even…..and yet the concept of Earth as a sphere seemed ridiculous at a point of time.
 It would be naive to assume that the things we haven’t found a way to explain don’t exist at all.

 Science and religion have waged a war for years.
 Various ways of understanding life and predicting the future have held popularity and died away.
 Some of them continue to conflict and co-exist.
 All over the world, people are trying to find answers to questions that have persisted….Who am I?
 What am I doing here?
 What is the meaning of life?
-Is there an after-life?
+Is there an afterlife?
 Is there God?
 Where are we going?

 I like to think of a nice metaphor to illustrate this.
 Think of a house with 5 people in it.
-These five people live in it, interact with each other and take decisions on how to run the house.
+These five people live in it, interact with each other and make decisions on how to run the house.
 Each of them has a way of looking at things, unique strengths and shortcomings.
-Four of these people have had the power divided among themselves for a long time and have allotted roles in decision-making.
+Four of these people have had the power divided among themselves for a long time and have been allotted roles in decision-making.
 The fifth one has just a voice but no one hears it.

 These five people are: